The journey to the wisdom of the East.

-What do they look at there “the human being” from a different perspective than we do here.
-They do not see “man” as a separate individual, but as a large energetic field that is connected to everything.
+They look from such a different perspective to “the human being” than we do here.
+They do not see “human” as a separate individual, but as a large energetic field that is connected to everything.
 Consider what an effect that has on diagnosis, treatment methods and how the “patient” also looks at his or her lifestyle.

 Various scientific studies have also shown that everything is energy, including us “human” and that everything is interconnected.
 Source: Gaia.

 What intrigues me so much from the Chinese 5 element theory is that they view everything from Qi (energy) and Yin & Yang.
 If there is balance then everything runs smoothly, there is a flow.
-If there is an imbalance, everything will go awry, you will go against the current and “illness” can occur.
+If there is an imbalance, everything will go more like a struggle, you will go against the current and “illness” can occur.
 The art of a balanced, healthy and vital life is therefore to get your Qi in balance; Yin & Yang in balance.
-This is very short through the bend, but it comes down to that.
-The good news is that we have control over it ourselves, so you can also balance it yourself (and sometimes with the help of it).
+This is a short and simplistic explanation, but it basically comes down to that.
+The good news is that we have control over it ourselves, so you can also balance it yourself.
 In other words; cure yourself, but more about that later.